DejunMoon/dejunMooncoding/README.md

 # dejunMooncoding
-A repository for some interesting python thong
+A repository for some interesting python thing